 The far-sought flower.

-This quest takes two parallel paths – my dad’s, seeking to know the environment around him, and mine, attempting to know my dad.
+This quest takes two paths – my dad’s, seeking to know the environment around him, and mine, attempting to know my dad.
 He has spent his lifetime focused on birds and plants, first as a scientist and later as an educator, paring down his world from far-flung habitats to the forest on his doorstep in rural Vermont.

-He now collects data and makes notes, expressing his reserved passion through his intense study and painstaking cataloguing of the natural world.
+He now collects data and makes notes, expressing his reserved passion through intense study and painstaking cataloguing of the natural world.
 I observe him observing, striving to understand where, how, and in whom I am rooted.
-In these pictures, my dad and I both witness as a season, a lifetime, momentarily reveals its dimensions, pausing for an instant before the onrush of change.
+In these pictures, my dad and I both witness as a season, a lifetime, momentarily reveals its dimensions, pausing for an instant before an onrush of change.

 I only knelt and, putting the boughs aside